Evolution of magnetic correlation in doped Hubbard model with altermagnetic spin splitting: 1 . INTRODUCTION

 In strongly correlated electron systems, the interplay of doping, lattice geometry, and electronic correlation engenders a rich landscape of competing magnetic phases, exemplified by the evolution from antiferromagnetism to complex spin textures in materials such as cuprates~\cite{bednorz1986possible, goremykin2024antiferromagnetic, wagman2013two, Kastner1998magnetic}.
 Theoretically, this magnetic reconstruction is intrinsically governed by the structure of the Fermi surface and the associated particle–hole nesting instability~\cite{he2019fermi, khokhlov2020dynamical}.
 Specifically, when extensive regions of the Fermi surface are connected by a magnetic wave vector, the spin structure factor exhibits a pronounced peak, promoting the formation of magnetic correlation \cite{igoshev2010incommensurate}.
 As carrier concentration varies, the consequent deformation of the Fermi surface shifts the optimal nesting vector from the $(\pi, \pi)$ point to spiral values, thereby driving the transition between distinct magnetic ground states, such as spiral order~\cite{fujita2002static, yamada1998doping, markiewicz2024theory, kang2019evolution}.

 To explore these phenomena theoretically, the two-dimensional Hubbard model is widely recognised as the standard starting point for studying doped Mott insulators \cite{dong2022mechanism, scalapino2012common}.
 Despite its formal simplicity—comprising only kinetic terms describing electronic transitions and a local Coulomb repulsion term $U$—this model successfully captures the essence of strongly correlated physics: the competition between kinetic energy and strong electron interactions\cite{arovas2022hubbard, qin2022hubbard}.
 It is precisely this competition that gives rise to a variety of intertwined and competing quantum phases, including antiferromagnetism and charge ordering \cite{beenen1995superconductivity}.
 Consequently, the Hubbard model has become an indispensable theoretical tool for studying how strong correlation reshape competing particle–hole instabilities across doping and band-structure tuning \cite{dong2022mechanism}.
 However, the minimal Hubbard model containing only nearest-neighbor (NN) hopping ($t$) exhibits particle-hole symmetry at half-filling, which contradicts the experimentally observed significant asymmetry in the electron-doping versus hole-doping phase diagrams of copper oxides \cite{rashid2024effect}.
-The introduction of a next-nearest-neighbor (NNN) hopping term $t'$ to construct the so-called $t-t'$ Hubbard model represents a crucial and physically meaningful extension \cite{rashid2024effect}.
-A non-zero $t'$ term not only explicitly breaks the particle-hole symmetry, making the Fermi surface more realistic, but also profoundly affects the nesting conditions \cite{fontenele2023second}.
-Consequently, $t'$ plays a decisive role in regulating the competition between different ground states—particularly between antiferromagnetic ordering and spiral magnetic ordering \cite{beenen1995superconductivity}—and is crucial for the evolution and distribution of magnetic order discussed herein \cite{arzhnikov2012phase}.